project-chip/zap/docs/api.md

 <a name="module_DB API_ feature related queries..filterElementsToUpdate"></a>

 ### DB API: feature related queries~filterElementsToUpdate(elements, elementMap, featureCode) ⇒
-Return attributes and commands to be updated satisfying:
+Return attributes, commands, or events to be updated satisfying:
 (1) its conformance includes feature code of the updated feature (2) it has mandatory conformance but it is not enabled, OR,
 		 it is has notSupported conformance but it is enabled